99TheDark/Sulfur/ISSUES.md

 # Issues
-- Reference with operators is weird
+- Reference with operators breaks in assembly, malloc signal abort trap
+- Incorrect 'illegal modification of a parameter' error when using references